sunnyyssh/designing-software-cw2/README.md

 ## How to use

 First off, you should run backend.
-For this tou should follow "Prerequests" and "Run" sections below.
+For this you should follow "Prerequests" and "Run" sections below.

 Then load Postman collection from [**./postman/control-work-2.postman_collection.json**](postman/control-work-2.postman_collection.json) and use it.